rolandwalker/ido-load-library/README.markdown

 Bugs
 ----

-When invalidating the disk cache, ido-load-library only checks whether load-path has changed, not whether new files were added to existing paths.
+When invalidating the disk cache, `ido-load-library` only checks whether `load-path` has changed, not whether new files were added to existing paths.
 Workarounds:

-1. Use ELPA/package.el, in which case this assumption always works.
+1. Install libraries using ELPA/package.el, in which case this assumption always works.
 2. Wait for the cache to expire (7 days).
-3. Give universal prefix argument to `ido-load-library' to force invalidation of the cache.
+3. Give universal prefix argument to `ido-load-library` to force invalidation of the cache.

 Compatibility and Requirements
 ------------------------------

 Tested on GNU Emacs versions 23.3 and 24.1

 Requires persistent-soft.el